MatteoCarlone/Assignment1-ExproLab/README.md

 It represent the motion routine composed by a pianification of th path to follow from one room to another and a robot controllier state in which the robot actualy achieve the target room.

 * Recharge Sub-State-Machine:
-It represent the recharge routine composed by a movement to the DOC-Station (Starting Room) which is actualy another instance of the aformentioned Moving Sub-State-Machine and the recharging of the robot's battery.
+It represent the recharge routine composed by a movement to the DOC-Station (Starting Room) which is actualy another instance of the aformentioned Moving Sub-State-Machine (MOVE_TO_DOCK) and the recharging of the robot's battery.

 *SMACH FSM Representation*